arvind-internet-omuni/kong-tcp-body-log/README.md

 # kong-tcp-body-log
-Dump the request and response body of HTTP traffic to a TCP server
+Log request and response data along with body to a TCP server.
+This plugin provides an extension to Kong's TCP Log plugin which logs everything but the request and response body.
+This plugin logs the request and response body along with other information which TCP log plugin writes.